FastRoutervs.Requesty

 At small scale (sub-$2K/mo), 5% is rounding error and Requesty's all-in pricing is genuinely simple.
 At larger scale ($10K+/mo), the 5% delta becomes meaningful: $500/mo at $10K, $5,000/mo at $100K.
 If EU residency is the deciding factor, the 5% is often a fair price for the constraint.
 If it's not, the 0%-markup math compounds in FastRouter's favor.

-When Requesty is the right call
+When Requesty is the better pick

 EU data residency is non-negotiable